erynder-z/blog-client/README.md

 ## Content Management System

-The blog can be manages from a self-coded content management system.
+The blog can be managed from a self-coded content management system.
 The source code for the CMS can be found at [https://github.com/erynder-z/code-blog-admin](https://github.com/erynder-z/code-blog-admin).

 ## Installation